fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

 Time-frequency analysis based on multitapers is also performed by **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 The function uses a sliding time window for which the power is calculated for a given frequency.
 Prior to calculating the power by discrete Fourier transforms the data are 'tapered'.
 Several orthogonal tapers might be used for each time window.
 The power is calculated for each tapered data segment and then combined.
 In the example below we apply a time window which gradually becomes shorter for higher frequencies (similar to wavelet techniques).
 Note that this is not necessary, but up to the researcher to decide.
 The arguments for the chosen parameters are as follows:

 - `cfg.foi`, the frequencies of interest, here from 1 Hz to 30 Hz in steps of 2 Hz.
-The step size could be decreased at the expense of computation time and redundancy.
+The step size could be decreased (smaller steps) at the expense of computation time and redundancy, but leading to smoother plots.
 - `cfg.toi`, the time-interval of interest.
 This vector determines the center times for the time windows for which the power values should be calculated.
 The setting `cfg.toi = -0.5:0.05:1.5` results in power values from -0.5 to 1.5 s in steps of 50 ms. A finer time resolution will give redundant information and longer computation times, but a smoother graphical output.
 - `cfg.t_ftimwin` is the length of the sliding time-window in seconds.
 We have chosen `cfg.t_ftimwin = 5./cfg.foi`, i.e. 5 cycles per time-window.
 When choosing this parameter it is important that a full number of cycles fit within the time-window for a given frequency.
 - `cfg.tapsmofrq` determines the width of frequency smoothing in Hz.
 We have chosen `cfg.tapsmofrq = cfg.foi*0.4`, i.e. the smoothing will increase with frequency.
 Specifying larger values will result in more frequency smoothing.
-For less smoothing you can specify smaller values, however, the following relation determined by the Shannon number must hold (see [Percival and Walden (1993)](http://lccn.loc.gov/92045862)):
+For less smoothing you can specify smaller values.
-`K = 2*tw*fw-1`,
-where K is required to be larger than 0.
-K is the number of tapers applied; the more, the greater the smoothing.

 These settings result in the following characteristics as a function of the frequencies of interest: